henriquelalves/henriquelalves.github.io/content/readinglist/index.md

 **2024**:

+- CIXIN, Liu. *The Three-Body Problem* ⭐⭐⭐★★

+	A very interesting sci-fi premise that got derailed with hard sci-fi shenanigans and unfulfilling lore exposition midway.
+There are really good ideas in the book if you are willing to look the other way of the wreck done in the second half, though.

 - ITO, Junji. *Sensor* ⭐⭐⭐⭐★

 	A bit horror, a bit lovecraftian, very much Junji Ito.
 It's the first complete story I read from him, and I quite enjoyed it.